ajantaGhost/HotelBookingProject/README.md

 - Contributed to saving lives and supporting medical emergencies through voluntary blood donation and by helping create a supportive environment during the blood donation camp organized at B. P. Poddar Institute of Management & Technology, Kolkata.
 - Actively promoted environmental sustainability by participating in tree plantation activities, contributing to greener and cleaner surroundings within the local community.
-- Improved the quality of life for underprivileged girls and elderly women by distributing essential clothing and offering personal assistance during community outreach activities.
 - Strengthened community bonds through direct interaction and support to elderly citizens and underprivileged individuals.
 - Developed a deeper sense of empathy, social responsibility, and civic awareness through active community involvement.
 - Enhanced interpersonal, communication, and coordination skills by working collaboratively in social initiatives and community programs.